Generative Engine Optimization (GEO): The Complete Guide for 2025

 The question isn't whether AI will change search.
 It already has.
 The question is: will your content be the source AI recommends, or will you disappear entirely?

-The paper - published by researchers studying how content performs in generative AI responses - proposed a black-box optimisation framework and a benchmark called GEO-bench.
+The researchers proposed a black-box optimisation framework and a benchmark called GEO-bench.
 Their key insight?
 The techniques that work for traditional search engines don't necessarily translate to AI systems.
 You need a new playbook.

 Where traditional SEO aims to rank in a list of blue links, GEO aims to become the source that powers an AI's answer.
 The goal shifts from "get clicks" to "get cited."